 The lower Cuyahoga River has been designated as one of 42 Great Lakes areas of concern (AOC) by the International Joint Commission (IJC).
 Previous monitoring has indicated impairment of aquatic biota in the river and has been the basis of a Total Maximum Daily Load (TMDL) plan for the Lower Cuyahoga River.
-The causes of impairment to the river have been attributed to organic enrichment, toxicity, low dissolved oxygen, nutrients and flow alteration.
-NEORSD has been collecting benthic macroinvertebrate community data (specifically, quantitative sampling producing Invertebrate Community Index [ICI] scores) at sites upstream and downstream of Southerly Wastewater Treatment Center (WWTC) on the Cuyahoga River since 1988.
-NEORSD has also been collecting fish community data (specifically, Index of Biotic Integrity [IBI] and Modified Index of Well-Being [MIwb] scores) at sites upstream and downstream of Southerly WWTC since 1990.
-Temporally intensive monitoring can ultimately show improvements in the biota that would be expected after decades of elimination and permitting of point sources.

-The purpose of this study is to survey fish communities, benthic macroinvertebrate communities, habitat and water chemistry in the Cuyahoga River in 2007 between River Mile (RM) 16.20 and RM 7.00.
+The causes of impairment to the river have been classified as organic enrichment, toxicity, low dissolved oxygen, nutrients and flow alteration.
+The purpose of this study is to survey fish communities, benthic macroinvertebrate communities, habitat and water chemistry in the Cuyahoga River in 2008 between River Mile (RM) 16.20 and RM 7.00.
 The results from these surveys will be used to assign a characterization of the overall fish and macroinvertebrate community health in the river in relation to potential impacts from point and nonpoint sources of pollution.
 Fish and macroinvertebrate community health will be evaluated through the use of Ohio EPA indices (IBI, MIwb, and ICI).
 An examination of the individual metrics that comprise these indices will be used in conjunction with water quality data, the Ohio EPA Macroinvertebrate Field Sheet and Qualitative Habitat Evaluation Index (QHEI) results in order to identify impacts to the communities.
 Results will also be compared to historic data to show temporal as well as spatial trends.